The Centre for Digital Business is a digital services and AI company.

-Our global public and private sector experience covers strategy, policy, design, the delivery of significant government and business transformation initiatives, national and international operations, and major enterprise and industry capabilities.
+Our global public and private sector experience covers strategy; policy; design; the delivery of significant government and business transformation initiatives; international technology strategy and sales; and board and independent expert advisory roles.

-In addition, the Centre for Digital Business believes that the digital era provides society with a new approach to addressing disadvantage, and is committed to an ethos of philanthropy and the advancement and mentoring of women, particularly in the field of ICT.
+We take our independent thought and creativity seriously, which provides great latitude to challenge, innovate, and accelerate and challenge thinking.
+We believe the digital era provides society with a new approach to addressing disadvantage, and we are committed to an ethos of philanthropy and the advancement and mentoring of women and start-ups.
 The Centre for Digital Business supports the Indigenous Marathon Project.

 Managing Director & Chief Digital Officer

-Government: Revenue, Immigration, Social Services, Business & Industry, Defence, Payments, Service Delivery Reform, Identity, Authentication, Whole of Government Architecture
+- Government: Revenue, Immigration, Social Services, Business & Industry, Intelligence, Payments, Digital Identity, Disability Services

 Marie is the co-creator of “Nadia” and led the global co-design and co-creation effort with people with disability to deliver “Nadia” the first artificial intelligent human realistic avatar (digital human) for service delivery.